mark-wiemer/minecraft-bedrock/README.md

 These links are for Minecraft Bedrock Edition.
 Historically, add-on support (AKA mod support) for this edition has been poor.
 But as a software engineer I can say I've found great support now!
 It's definitely worth looking into.

-- [Microsoft Learn homepage](https://learn.microsoft.com/en-us/minecraft/creator/): This is the official Microsoft-supported main page for everything creators need to know to get started making resource packs and behavior packs.
+- [Minecraft: Bedrock Edition Creator Documentation - Microsoft Learn](https://learn.microsoft.com/en-us/minecraft/creator): This is the official Microsoft-supported main page for everything creators need to know to get started making resource packs and behavior packs.
 - [Getting Started with Add-On Development for Bedrock Edition](https://learn.microsoft.com/en-us/minecraft/creator/documents/gettingstarted): These guides show you exactly how to build your first resource pack and your first behavior pack, from start to finish.
 - [Molang: a Beginner's Guide](https://learn.microsoft.com/en-us/minecraft/creator/documents/molangbeginnersguide): Molang is a fancy Mojang programming language that can be useful for writing some advanced add-ons.
 - [Introduction to the GameTest Framework](https://learn.microsoft.com/en-us/minecraft/creator/documents/gametestgettingstarted): This is the best way to test games, and it uses JavaScript, the most popular programming language in the world!
 - [Build a gameplay experience with TypeScript](https://learn.microsoft.com/en-us/minecraft/creator/documents/scriptinggettingstarted): TypeScript is Microsoft's copy of JavaScript, it's popular and becoming more popular!
 Writing mods in TypeScript allows you to add any functionality you can imagine to your mod!
 - [@minecraft/server Module](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/minecraft/server/minecraft-server): This module and the others near it are how we can access Minecraft values with our TypeScript code.
 It's technical, but a great resource.
-- [List and summary of commands (Minecraft fandom)](https://minecraft.fandom.com/wiki/Commands#List_and_summary_of_commands): Most advanced mods will be running some commands.
+- [List and summary of commands - Minecraft Wiki](https://minecraft.wiki/w/Commands#List_and_summary_of_commands): Most advanced mods will be running some commands.
 This community-supported wiki is the best resource for learning each and every command
 - [Bedrock OSS](https://github.com/Bedrock-OSS): Bedrock OSS is a great centralized community around building Minecraft mods.
 The Discord is popular, the wiki is awesome, and the supported projects are top-notch.
 And it's getting better all the time!

 Be patient, ask for help, and always be curious!
 Modding is hard work, and it'll take a lot of time, energy, and boring research to create something awesome.
 But I promise it's worth it!